jni/using-python-for-science/using-python-for-science/github.md

 One last thing needs to happen to really synchronise everyone's histories.
 Although Alice has Bob's changes, *Bob doesn't have Alice's commit incorporating his changes.* If he continues to work on his `decimals` branch, their histories will diverge.
-And if he works on his `master` branch, his changes won't be there!
+And if he works on his `main` branch, his changes won't be there!

 The solution is for him to *pull* the master branch *from Alice's repository*.